AbdelrahmanAli12/mqtt-integration/README.md

 node server.js
 Open a web browser and navigate to http://localhost:3000 (replace 3000 with the configured port if different).

-# End device C code

-The code for the end device is available in the endDeviceVersion103.c file.

-This code is implemented to make the end device join the server using OTAA, measure distance using an ultrasonic sensor, and send it to the server.

-# TTN uplink formatter

-In TTNformatter.js, this is the formatter used to make the server side decode the raw payload and provide us the distance value.

-# Description
-This project is a Node.js application that uses Express.js and Socket.io to create a real-time dashboard for displaying MQTT data received from The Things Network (TTN).
-The application allows users to enter MQTT connection details, connect to the TTN MQTT broker, and display the received data on a web dashboard.

 # Installation
 To run the application, follow these steps: